dcbriccetti/RoomHelper-3000/README.md

     - Paste them in, in some special format?
 - Show how much time remains in the period
 - Direct messages
 - Transmission of live coding session to students
+- Make the pre-seat feature work better
+    - When they choose their name, set the row, col?

 Bugs: